-The Friends of Katahdin Woods and Waters (aka Friends) Fellowship Program provides opportunities for students to expand their education in non-profit management, program development, environmental policy, and community development through hands-on experience.
+The Friends of Katahdin Woods and Waters (aka Friends) Fellowship Program provides opportunities for students to expand their education in non-profit management, program development, environmental policy, fundraising, and community development through hands-on experience.
 Fellows receive credit from an accredited higher-education institution as part of an internship with Friends.
 Before starting a fellows program, an interested student should reach out to Friends staff to set up a time to discuss interests, background, time commitment, and potential collaboration.
 Fellows work with staff to develop goals and activities that they can share with their academic advisor prior to beginning the program.
 Limited funds for stipend are available to fellows during their time with Friends.

 If you are interested in pursuing a fellowship with Friends, please send an email to email@example.com stating your name, affiliated school, the time period you’re interested in, and contact information.

 Below are profiles of our current and previous Friends Fellows.

 HALey Jaramillo • Summer 2018